Briar Schwaller-Hürlimann: Juniors

+Women's

 During the 2015–16 season, Schwaller-Hürlimann spared for Team Alina Pätz at the 2016 Players' Championship, in place of Marisa Winkelhausen.
 It was her first Grand Slam of Curling event.
 The team finished with a 1–4 record, only defeating Anna Sidorova's Russian rink.

-In 2017, Schwaller-Hürlimann represented Switzerland at the 2017 Winter Universiade.
-This time, they could not defeat Wranå in the bronze medal game, settling for fourth.
 She also played in her first World Women's Curling Championships this season, as the alternate for 2015 World Champion Alina Pätz.
 She did not play in any games and the Swiss team settled for 8th after a 5–6 round robin record.

 The 2018–19 season was a breakout year for Schwaller-Hürlimann and her team of skip Elena Stern, second Lisa Gisler and lead Céline Koller.
 They played in four Grand Slam events including winning the 2018 Tour Challenge Tier 2 and the 2018 Women's Masters Basel World Curling Tour event.

 Team Stern followed their great season with an even better one for the 2019–20 season.
 They had a quarterfinal finish at the 2019 Cameron's Brewing Oakville Fall Classic.
 They missed the playoffs at their next three events, the 2019 Stu Sells Oakville Tankard, the 2019 AMJ Campbell Shorty Jenkins Classic and the inaugural WCT Uiseong International Curling Cup.
-Next, Team Stern played in the 2019 Canad Inns Women's Classic and qualified for the playoffs threw the C side.
-They successfully defeated Eve Muirhead in the quarterfinals, Silvana Tirinzoni in the semifinals and Rachel Homan in the final to win the event.
+Next, Team Stern played in the 2019 Canad Inns Women's Classic and qualified for the playoffs through the C side.
+They defeated Eve Muirhead in the quarterfinals, Silvana Tirinzoni in the semifinals and Rachel Homan in the final to win the event.
 They also won the International Bernese Ladies Cup and the Schweizer Cup.
 For the first time ever, they qualified for the playoffs at a Grand Slam event where they lost to Tracy Fleury in the quarterfinals at the Masters.
 They also qualified for the playoffs as the number one seed at the National but they also lost in the quarterfinals, this time to Satsuki Fujisawa.
 Team Stern surprised many when they upset the defending world champion rink Silvana Tirinzoni in the 2020 Swiss Women's Curling Championship three times and defeated them in the final 6–4.
 The team was set to represent Switzerland at the 2020 World Women's Curling Championship before the event got cancelled due to the COVID-19 pandemic.
 The Swiss championship would be their last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were also cancelled due to the pandemic.